izzy-brown/Player-Impact-across-2023-24-EFL-Championship/README.md

 'Combined2024.csv' shows the data used (once scraped and merged)

-'EFL Player Impact' is the Tableau workbook with visualisations and dashboard
+'EFL Player Impact.twbx' is the Tableau workbook with visualisations and dashboard